cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/serious/_index.md

 ---
 title: 'Clash of Clans: Serious Clans'
 subtitle: 'We war hard and play hard!
 Want to take your game to the next level?
-Head to our [Discord](https://discord.gg/clasfiles) server to get a [clan](/clans)'s join password from Recruiters.'
+Head to our [Discord](https://discord.gg/clasfiles) server to talk to [clan](/clans) Recruiters and get a join password.'
 description: We are committed to war.
 draft: false